intel/bigfeat/README.md

 # Feature Engineering Framework

 <div align="justify">
-Feature  Engineering is integral to all machine learning pipelines.
-It is the process through which these pipelines  transform  raw data  into features that  are then stored and used for several state-of-the-art machine learning tasks, for  instance, training and  inferring from deep learning  recommendation  models (DLRMs) and  fine-tuning NLP  models  through  retrieval-augmented generation (RAG).
-Feature engineering consumes a significant portion of resources at large-scale companies; for instance, it  accounts for over 30 percent of the power consumption of  production DLRM pipelines at Meta.
-Feature  engineering pipelines at large-scale companies such as Meta, Pinterest, and Amazon exhibit unique properties including a highly disaggregated hardware/software  stack, specialized nested data types, massive  data about  user browsing history, and high refresh rate.
-Existing benchmarks such as TPC-DS or FEBench do not capture all of these characteristics within the same benchmark.
-This repository presents a feature  engineering framework that closely  captures the  scale, data types, and query  workloads of data  pipelines at  various large-scale companies.

-Follow the instructions below to set up the Feature Engineering Framework.
+This repository contains a feature engineering framework that closely captures the scale, data types, and query workloads of feature engineering pipelines at various large-scale companies.
 </div>